eriqjaffe/OOTP-Uniform-Maker/README.md

 # Installation notes

-The simplest thing to do is just brag a pre-compiled binary from the "[releases](https://github.com/eriqjaffe/OOTP-Uniform-Maker/releases)" section.
+The simplest thing to do is just grab a pre-compiled binary from the "[releases](https://github.com/eriqjaffe/OOTP-Uniform-Maker/releases)" section.
 Binaries are available for Windows, macOS and Linux.

 If you wish to run this from source, you will need to install [node.js](https://nodejs.org/en/download/) and [yarn](https://yarnpkg.com/getting-started/install), and then...